fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/index.md

 Android only:

-    dotnet new fabulous-app -n SqueakyApp --iOS=false
+    dotnet new fabulous-xf-app -n SqueakyApp --iOS=false

 iOS only:

-    dotnet new fabulous-app -n SqueakyApp --Android=false
+    dotnet new fabulous-xf-app -n SqueakyApp --Android=false

 WPF only:

-    dotnet new fabulous-app -n SqueakyApp --WPF --Android=false --iOS=false
+    dotnet new fabulous-xf-app -n SqueakyApp --WPF --Android=false --iOS=false

 UWP only:

-    dotnet new fabulous-app -n SqueakyApp --UWP --Android=false --iOS=false
+    dotnet new fabulous-xf-app -n SqueakyApp --UWP --Android=false --iOS=false

 macOS only:

-    dotnet new fabulous-app -n SqueakyApp --macOS --Android=false --iOS=false
+    dotnet new fabulous-xf-app -n SqueakyApp --macOS --Android=false --iOS=false

 GTK only:

-    dotnet new fabulous-app -n SqueakyApp --GTK --Android=false --iOS=false
+    dotnet new fabulous-xf-app -n SqueakyApp --GTK --Android=false --iOS=false

 All 6 platforms:

-    dotnet new fabulous-app -n SqueakyApp --WPF --UWP --macOS --GTK
+    dotnet new fabulous-xf-app -n SqueakyApp --WPF --UWP --macOS --GTK

-5. If you are using Visual Studio for Mac and you want to start with File -> New, make sure you target ".NET Standard" to add the references to Fabulous:
+5. If you are using Visual Studio for Mac and you want to start with `File -> New`, make sure you target ".NET Standard" to add the references to Fabulous:

        File -> New Solution
        Multiplatform App -> Blank Forms App (F#)